mpanunto/WildCAD_Alert_System/README.md

       - "Layers Map Frame" map frame name
       - "Layers" map name

-2) Setup your "FieldOfficeBoundaries" feature class -Follow the same schema as the provided dataset
+2. Setup your "FieldOfficeBoundaries" feature class
+   - Follow the same schema as the provided dataset
-   -DO NOT change the filename of the GDB or feature class
+   - DO NOT change the filename of the GDB or feature class

-4) Setup your "WildCAD_Alert_Emails.xlsx"
+3. Setup your "WildCAD_Alert_Emails.xlsx"
-  -Rename the column names so they correspond to your dispatch centers of interest.
+   - Rename the column names so they correspond to your dispatch centers of interest.
 Use the standard 5 character dispatch abbreviations.

-5) Setup dummy gmail account.
+4. Setup dummy gmail account.

-6) Update script
+5. Update Python script
-   -Change file paths at top of script
+   - Change file paths at top of script
-   -Change list of dispatch centers at top of script, use the standard 5 character abbreviations -Set output coordinate system at top of script
+   - Change list of dispatch centers at top of script, use the standard 5 character abbreviations
+   - Set output coordinate system at top of script